toriw22/Psychic-Game/Psychic-Game/README.md

 # Psychic-Game

 Challenge the psychic!
-The game randomly picks a letter, and the user has to guess which letter the app chose.
+The Psychic randomly picks a letter, and the user has to guess which letter the app chose.

 The app keeps track of the following items: